Christchurch Meccano Club

 Join us!

-The Christchurch Meccano Club meets on the first Friday of every month except January, at St John's Church hall, corner of Ferry Rd and St Johns Rd in Woolston.
+The Christchurch Meccano Club meets on the first Friday of every month except January, at the Cranmer Bridge Club, Cranmer Square.
 We start around 7:30pm.
 Visitors are most welcome, bring your models or part-completed projects along!
 Drop us an email if you like, to find out what's going on.Recent meetings

 To see pictures and a report from any of the recent meetings of the Christchurch Meccano Club, click on the appropriate button below: